Skip to main content

 Step-by-Step Solution

-3. Scroll down and tap Camera Settings.
+3. Scroll down to Camera Settings and tap Lens Location.

 If This Didn’t Work